yoriichi-07/Multi_Orchestrator_MCP/docs/cursor-mcp-setup.md

 ## Overview

 This guide provides step-by-step instructions for fixing the authorization issue between Cursor IDE and your Multi-Agent Orchestrator MCP server.
-The problem occurs when trying to use a Descope Access Key directly as a Bearer token, when Cursor IDE requires a proper JWT token format.
+The problem occurs when trying to use a Descope Access Key directly as a Bearer tok⚠️ **If you're getting 401 Unauthorized errors:** This typically occurs when using invalid or expired access keys.
+Ensure you're using a valid access key from your Descope project dashboard."n, when Cursor IDE requires a proper JWT token format.

 ## 🔍 Problem Diagnosis